ROAM Magnesium Alloys

 Citation: The above video was created by DOW Chemical Company in the 1950’s.
 It’s current ownership and copyright are unknown.

 Corrosion is the process of a metal gradually oxidizing.
 To many people, the most recognizable form of this process is steel rusting.
 The iron atoms in the steel combine with oxygen in the presence of moisture.
 Through this process, a metal gradually loses its mass.
 Most magnesium alloys are effected by this process to a heightened degree, making corrosion protection critically important.
-Roam has partnered with Technology Applications Group, Inc., to develop a derivative of the most corrosion resistant magnesium coating in the world, Tagnite® anodize.
-The coating has been modified to substantially increase wear resistance.
+Roam has partnered with Technology Applications Group, Inc. to utilize the most corrosion and wear resistant magnesium coating in the world, Tagnite® anodize.
 In addition to the anodize, a topcoat of Cerakote® is applied to our firearms.